MicrosoftDocs/sdk-api/sdk-api-src/content/evntcons/ns-evntcons-_event_header.md

 Elapsed execution time for user-mode instructions, in CPU time units.
 If you are using a private session, use the value in the <b>ProcessorTime</b> member instead.
 For more information, see Remarks.

+### -field DUMMYUNIONNAME.ProcessorTime

+For private sessions, the elapsed execution time for user-mode instructions, in CPU ticks.

 ### -field ActivityId

 Identifier that relates two events.
 For details, see <a href="https://msdn.microsoft.com/798cf3ba-e1cc-4eaf-a1d2-2313a64aab1a">EventWriteTransfer</a>.

-#### - ProcessorTime

-For private sessions, the elapsed execution time for user-mode instructions, in CPU ticks.

 ## -remarks